-Employees are often forgotten in the digital transformation of their companies.
+During the digital transformation process, most companies forget their employees.
 And yet, it is them that have the power to really make an impact.

 A message published by an employee is:

 What is employee advocacy?

 Employee advocacy is an employer-branding technique that aims to transform its employees into ambassadors, notably on social media.
 To succeed in this strategy, a few rules must be respected:

 - Confront the reality of employee engagement

 Where the concept of “employee advocacy” is innovative, is in the fact that it is an organized and supervised approach by the marketing and communication departments.
 Employee ambassadors are then encouraged, trained, and even rewarded for representing the brand or company.

 In certain cases, the publication process on employees’ social media accounts can be automized or facilitated with the use of a platform created specifically for employee advocacy (Socially Map, So-Buzz, Smarp, etc.) or from a content manager platform (Hootsuite, Buffer, Agorapulse, etc.).

 This new approach is the awareness of the potential influence an employee has: